 - Students have opportunity to collaborate with international OT students teaching them the latest techniques we use in the United States.

-- Opportunity to participate in mission trips through the School of Allied Health Professions and University.
+- Opportunity to participate in mission trips to other countries through the School of Allied Health Professions and University.

 - Faculty mentor students during the program and prep students for board exams and future employment as OT practitioners.